signedav/sids-decade/README.md

 ## Who the ... is Sid?

 Sid Hochwind.
 Pseudonym.
 Sid is the short form of Signer Dave and Hochwind because of [Highwind](https://finalfantasy.fandom.com/wiki/Cid_Highwind).

+## Notes to Dave
+### Print
+1. Print it in Chromium to A0
+2. Open PDF with gimp and export as PNG (set compression to 0)
+4. Print with ifolor on 90*60